yokall/Number-Link/README.md

 # Current progress

-Right now there is just a 5x5 grid which you can draw paths onto
+Right now there is just

+* 5x5 grid which you can draw paths onto
+* start and end squares

 # Future plans

-* Add number and "X" squares
 * Only allow paths to start at number squares
 * Limit length of path based on starting number tile
 * Save completed paths